manucho007/Angularfire-practice/README.md

 <li>Firebase Authentication w/ Angular 7</li>
 </ul>
 # List of projects with Angular 4, 5, 6 and Firestore
+# Projects are included in the folder using the old version of angularfire2
 <ul>
   <li>~~Intro to Firestore~~</li>
   <li>~~Authentication with Firestore and Multistep Password Auth with Firebase and Reactive Forms with Push notifications~~</li>